 Fancy a morning McDonald’s Egg McMuffin?
 If so, you’re in luck, because Lisa’s vegan egg mcmuffins recipe is here to save your breakfast!

-That’s right; you get the texture and flavors without any animals involved in this veganized version of the famous egg sandwich.
+That’s right; you get the texture and flavors involved in this veganized version of the famous egg sandwich.

 Again, tofu stars as the superhero role alongside vegan cheese and butter.
 The sandwich comes together easily in about 20 minutes of preparation.